sonictl/sonictl.github.io/_posts/_DelSyncFiles/2022-01-15-Start a lvgl project on ESP32 with vsCode, platformIO on Arduino platform.md

 # Start a lvgl project on ESP32 with vsCode, platformIO on Arduino platform

 **WARING** : The version confilict problem may crazy you if you play lvgl on Arduino platform.
-Fortunately, this post gives you one solution for version_conflict problem.
+Fortunately, this post offers you one solution for version_conflict problem.

-This is the sister post for 'Complile the lvgl sample proj in vsCode with ESP-IDF extension'.
-The difference is the dev-kit based on Arduino vs ESP-IDF.
+This is the sister post for '**Complile the lvgl sample proj in vsCode with ESP-IDF extension**'.
+The difference is the dev-kit based on **Arduino** vs **ESP-IDF**.

-Here, we use Arduino + platformIO in vsCode for developing ESP32 SoC project with lvgl GUI.
+Here, we use **Arduino** + platformIO in vsCode for developing ESP32 SoC project with lvgl GUI.

 ### Prerequisit
   - knowledge and experience about develop ESP32 basic blink project using vsCode+platformIO